New Year’s Traditions

 The Philippines: “Polka-dots & circular fruit”

-In the Philippines, round fruits (symbolizing a coin) are always on display for New Years to ensure prosperity.
+In the Philippines, round fruits (symbolizing a coin) are always on display for New Year’s eve to ensure prosperity.
 Also, wearing polka-dots ensures the same outlook.

 Spain: “12 grapes”

-Both the Philippines and Spain believe in eating handfuls of grapes (because of their round shape) at the stroke of midnight.
+Both the Philippines and Spain believe in eating handfuls of grapes (because of their round shape) at the stroke of midnight on New Year’s eve.
 They would typically eat a grape per second on the last 12 seconds of the countdown.

 Scotland: “Fireballs and whiskey”